Austintjh19/EduLink-NUS/docs/UserGuide.md

 Format: `dgrade id/STUDENT_ID mod/MODULE_CODE `

-* Deletes a Module Grade for a student identified by the specified STUDENT_ID.
+* Deletes a Module Grade for a student identified by the specified STUDENT_ID in the **filtered** list and not full list.
-* The `STUDENT_ID` refers to the alphanumeric string on the left of Name
-* The `STUDENT_ID` must start with an alphabet followed by 7 digits and ending with an alphabet e.g A0265901E
 * The `STUDENT_ID` must exist within the system
-* The `MODULE_CODE` must be valid i.e. matches [2 letters] followed by [4 digits] then [an optional letter].
+* The `MODULE_CODE` must be valid i.e. matches [min.
+2 to max 4. letters] followed by [4 digits] then [an optional letter]
 * The `MODULE_CODE` must already exist for that particular student.
 * For each execution the Command can only **delete** a single module grade entry for one particular student.

 Examples:
-* `dgrade` id/A026273X mod/CS2103T deletes the grade of the student with Student ID A026273X for module CS2103T.
+* `dgrade id/A026273X mod/CS2103T` deletes the grade of the student with Student ID A026273X for module CS2103T.

 ### Tagging a student : `tag`